Hence, lonely people are highly prone to bacterial and viral infections as well as vulnerable to attack from within by their own immune system.

 1. Recognize and understand loneliness

 Loneliness is literally killing people across the globe.
-It is the sign that something needs to change.
+It is a sign that something needs to change.
 Recognize the signs and understand the terrible physical and mental health consequences of your loneliness.